 - Phone numbers of eyewitnesses willing to testify on your behalf

-Our car accident attorneys can review this coverage with you to ensure you fully understand the terms and your responsibilities.
-We can also speak with you during your free case evaluation about other information you will need for your claim and whether you might need to seek additional compensation.
+Our car accident attorneys can take a look at this coverage with you to make sure you fully understand the terms and your responsibilities.
+We can also talk with you during your free case evaluation about other information you will need for your claim and if you might need to seek additional compensation.

 Filing a Claim with Your Insurance Company